List of cities and towns in Telangana

-This is a list of cities (excluding urban agglomerations) that have a population of above 100,000 and towns that have a population of above 20,000 in the state of Telangana.
+This is a list of cities (excluding urban agglomerations) with a population of above 100,000 and towns with a population of above 20,000 in the state of Telangana.

 Categorization

 City: or Class I Town: Towns with population of 100,000 and above are called cities.

 As of 2011, there are six municipal corporations and eight municipalities in the state with populations above 100,000.